mjungebl/etree_tag/README.md

 **Concert Tagger** is a Python script that tags FLAC music files (especially Grateful Dead recordings) with metadata and artwork.
 It:

-- Reads checksums from local folders to match a recording against an SQLite-based Etree database (`sqliteetreedb.py`).
+- Reads checksums from flac files in local folders to match a recording against an SQLite-based Etree database (accessed via `sqliteetreedb.py`).
 - Adds or updates tags (artist, album, track info, etc.) in the FLAC files.
 - Finds and embeds cover artwork if available.
-- Optionally clears existing embedded artwork before adding the new image.
+- Optionally clears existing embedded artwork before adding the new image. (currently requires a code change)
 - Copies an artwork file (`folder.jpg`) into each folder for quick visual identification.

 ---